Bobby Simmons: Los Angeles Clippers (2003–2005)

 Simmons signed a free-agent contract with the Los Angeles Clippers on September 26, 2003.

 The 203 cm, 235 lb small forward had a breakout year during the 2004–05 NBA season with the Los Angeles Clippers in which he averaged a career-high 16.4 points per game.
 That season, on November 3, Simmons scored a team-leading and career-high 30 points during a win over the Seattle SuperSonics.
 He was rewarded for his stellar play with that season's NBA Most Improved Player Award.

 Milwaukee Bucks (2005–2008)

-Simmons signed a free-agent contract with the Milwaukee Bucks on August 8, 2005, shortly after the new collective bargaining agreement was finalized.
+Simmons signed a five-year, $47 million contract with the Milwaukee Bucks on August 8, 2005, shortly after the new collective bargaining agreement was finalized.
 Since his breakout year with the Clippers, Simmons struggled to reach the same level of play.
 In his first year with the Bucks, his points, rebounds and shooting percentages all declined.
 Then in 2006, an ankle injury suffered in training camp during October forced him to miss the entire 2006–07 season.
 In December of the same year and then January 2007, a surgery to remove bone spurs and surgery to remove a cyst in his foot both complicated his recovery.